Golaidanga High School

 Golaidanga High School is a secondary school located in Golaidanga village at Balodhara Union under Singair Upazila in Manikgonj District, Bangladesh.
 It was founded in 1967 by the local scholar Md.
 Mohar Ali (1945-2020).

 Golaidanga High School offers a coeducation system.
-The institute has three disciplines: Science, Humanities and Business studies.
+The institute has three disciplines: science, humanities and business studies.
 The EIIN is 111066 and MPO number is 2807101303, under the Dhaka Education Board.
-The average exam pass rate of the institute is: 76.8% for JSC and 84.53% for SSC.